Pumpkin for Dogs: Can Pumpkin Help With Dog Diarrhea?

 Continue reading to learn more about some of the most common reasons that dogs might be experiencing diarrhea.
 Some are less serious, and you might be able to alleviate symptoms with pumpkin.
 Other cases might require medical intervention from a trained professional.

 Not all cases of dog diarrhea are severe.
 Sometimes, dogs get belly aches — just like humans.
 A canine tummy ache can result from several causes.
-Perhaps your pup ate a food that did not sit well with them.
+Perhaps your pup ate something that did not sit well with them.
 Maybe you changed your dog’s diet too quickly, which can also result in an upset stomach and diarrhea.

 Your dog might also experience diarrhea if they are anxious about something.
 Like humans, dogs’ stomachs mirror how they feel.
 Therefore, your dog might be indicating that they are stressed out.
 In this case, determining why your dog is stressed could help eliminate their diarrhea.